Vancouver Symphony Orchestra USA Unveils 2026/27 Season Lineup

 About Salvador Brotons

-Maestro Salvador Brotons returns for his 35th season as Music Director and Conductor of the VSO.
-In addition to the VSO, he has been the Music Director and Conductor of the Orquestra Simfònica de les Illes Balears “Ciutat de Palma” (1997–2001, 2009–2013) and the Orquestra Sinfónica del Vallés (1997–2002).
-He is presently the Conductor of the Barcelona Symphonic Band.
-In 2005, he received the Arts Council award from Clark County and the City of Vancouver as well as the Kiwanis Rose Award.
-He has guest conducted orchestras in countries such as the United States, Israel, France, Germany, China, Poland, South Korea, Mexico, Uruguay, and Colombia.
+Salvador Brotons returns for his 35th season as Music Director and Conductor of the Vancouver Symphony Orchestra USA.
+He previously served as Music Director of the Orquestra Simfònica de les Illes Balears “Ciutat de Palma” and the Orquestra Sinfónica del Vallés and currently conducts the Barcelona Symphonic Band.
+Brotons has guest conducted orchestras throughout the United States, Europe, Asia, and Latin America.

 Videos